uber-archive/vis-academy/src/docs/testing-a-geospatial-app/1-smoke-screens.md

 Finally, assert.end() signals there will be no more tests and is __required__.

 Congratulations, you've written your first series of tests!

+Let's continue to the next section: [code coverage](#testing-a-geospatial-app/2-code-coverage).